4artechnologies-ag/clima-erc20/README.md

 #### Balance

-The view function `balanceOf` returns the account balance of an account `_owner`.
+The view function `balanceOf` returns the account balance of an account.

 #### Allowance

-The view function `allowance` returns the amount which address `_spender` is allowed to spend from another account - `_owner`.
+The view function `allowance` returns the amount which address `spender` is allowed to spend from another account - `owner`.

 #### Transfer and Transfer From

 The method `transfer` is called by `msg.sender` account and transfers `_value` amount of tokens to another address `_to`.

-The method `transferFrom` allows one third account `msg.sender` transfers `_value` amount of tokens from other address `_from` to other address `_to`.
-The `_from` address needs to approve `msg.sender` spend the `_value` first.
+The method `transferFrom` allows one third account `msg.sender` transfers `amount` amount of tokens from other address `from` to other address `to`.
+The `from` address needs to approve `msg.sender` spend the `amount` first.

 Both methods fire the `Transfer` event.

 #### Approve

-The method `approve` allows one account - `_spender` - to spend from another account - `msg.sender` - the `_amount`.
+The method `approve` allows one account - `spender` - to spend from another account - `msg.sender` - the `amount`.

 #### Increase Approval and Decrease Approval

-Those methods are not a ERC-20 standard but can be used to manage the value of the allowances.

-The method `increaseApproval` allows another account - `_spender` - to spend from another account - `msg.sender` - adding to current allowance the `_addedValue` amount.
+The method `increaseApproval` allows another account - `spender` - to spend from another account - `msg.sender` - adding to current allowance the `addedValue` amount.

-The method `decreaseApproval` reduces the value approved to `_spender` to spend from another account - `msg.sender` - subtracting the `_subtractedValue` from the current approval amount.
-If the `_subtractedValue` is bigger than current approval the value will reduce to 0.
+The method `decreaseApproval` reduces the value approved to `spender` to spend from another account - `msg.sender` - subtracting the `subtractedValue` from the current approval amount.
+If the `subtractedValue` is bigger than current approval the value will reduce to 0.

 #### Mint, Burn and Burn From

-Those methods are not a ERC-20 standard but are commonly used to create and destroy tokens.

 The `mint` function creates `amount` tokens and assigns them to account `to`, increasing the total supply.
-Only the smart contract owner can mint.
+Only the user with minter role can mint.

 The `burn` function destroys `amount` tokens from `msg.sender`, reducing the total supply.